mienaikoe/ziyu/Chapters/3-5-Chapter19.md

   "Maybe you did, but you've been searching all day with no leads.
 It's a dead end."

-  He and the other partner turned and started walking toward the customs house while she yelled at their backs, "So we just quit?
-What if she's one of them?"
+  He and the other partner turned and started walking toward the customs house while she yelled at their backs, "Are you quitting?
+What if thi is one of them?"

   She sulked in disbelief, staring back at them as the maman she tormented lay knealing before her, holding hae head in pain.
 With a sneer, she took off toward the harbor, perhaps to "search" for more clues.

   After the inspectors left, Melna approached the poor maman while the porter gave nary a glance.

   "Hey, are you ok?"
-She asked, reaching her hand out to the maman.
+She asked, reaching her hand out to the maman's shoulder.
 Thi looked up at her with uncertain eyes, but a smile of gratitude.

   "I'll be fine.
 I'm just a bit shaken."

-  "What were they on about back there?" she asked.
+  "What were they on about back there?" she asked, crouching to see hae closer.

-  "'Spector thinks she saw a ghost," thi said as if it were a perfectly normal thing.
+  "'Spector thinks she saw a ghost," thi said as if it were expected.

   "And they harassed a stranger about it?"

-  "This is Rudjan; strength is the law.
-That and money."
+  "This is Rudjan; strength and money are the law."

-  "Where I come from, the people are the law."
+  "Where I come from, the law is recorded and interpretted by philosophers."

   "And where might that be, darling?"

-  "I'm from Heiko."
+  She glanced around for anyone who might seize her for what she was about to say and under her breath she uttered, "I am from Heiko."

-  "Oh I know Heiko.
-I go there to sell kelp and restock on our outgoing voyages.
+  The maman was a bit confused but said, "Are you afraid someone will hear you?
 They say your government was keeping secrets, but I don't buy it.
 What does another few days in the dark buy you but more misery?
 Better to die quickly."

   Melna smiled a bit.
 "You're the first person I've met that believes we are innocent," she said.
 "Many even from Heiko are unsure."

   "Ah.
 Fear does bring out the worst in people."

-  Thi finally was able to stand up with Melna help.
+  Thi finally was able to stand up with Melna's help.

   "Thank you, darling."

   She hesitated and introduced herself, "Mel-", she rethought her words, "ka.
 Melka."

   "Melka.
-A beautiful name.
-I'm Shinna," thi told her proudly, "My ship is at the northernmost dock.
-We're about to go on a voyage, but come find me if you're ever looking for a fresh catch."
+A beautiful name," thi said.
+"I'm Shinna.
+My ship is at the northernmost dock.
+We're about to depart, but come find me if you're ever in the area."

-  "Great to meet you, Shinna.
-Actually, I am looking to get back home."
+  "Actually," she said tactfully, "I'm looking for a way back home."

   "Oh.
 I am no smuggler, but perhaps..." thi smiled, and then it sank as she stared off into the sky.